Amishmaqbool/nexlayerloveabledeployment/NEXT_STEPS.md

-# 🚀 Next Steps - Get Your NextLayer Deployment Working
+# 🚀 Next Steps - Get Your Nexlayer Deployment Working

 ## Step 1: Push to GitHub ✅ (Ready to do)